Cloud2 GCP US-Central Cluster write and query issues

 Our team are investigating to see whether these issues can be mitigated whilst Google resolve their issues

-This incident affected: Google Cloud: Iowa, US-Central (API Writes, API Queries).
+This incident affected: Cloud Serverless: GCP (API Writes, API Queries).